-The site is located behind our Visitor Center on historic Germanna land and which sits at the entrance of our 170-acre Siegen Forest hiking trails along the Rapidan river.
+The site is located behind our Visitor Center on historic Germanna land and sits at the entrance of our 170-acre Siegen Forest hiking trails along the Rapidan River.

-The open-air roofed cloister in the Memorial Garden provides a shady, protected place for quiet contemplation or ceremonial commemorations.
-The families of Trustee Dr. Michael Frost and Honorary Trustee Russell Hitt provided the funds to build this structure for the Memorial Garden, which was dedicated during the Germanna reunion on July 16, 2010.
+The open-air roofed cloister in the emorial Garden provides a shady, protected place for quiet contemplation or ceremonial commemorations.

 The cloister provides shelter to and visual focus for the Memorial Garden Bell, donated by the Brawdus Martin Fort Germanna Visitor Center architect Douglas Harnsberger.
 The bell had formerly called the faithful to worship at a Roman Catholic church in California, and after being refurbished by McShane Bell Foundry (which manufactured the bell in the early 20th Century), it was dedicated in the Memorial Garden in 2012.

-Colonel John Spotswood, son of Governor Alexander and Lady Spotswood, had grown up at Germanna and was reinterred at the Memorial Garden on June 20, 2002 with a simple but dignified service conducted by Father Charles Syndor of St. George’s Episcopal Church in Fredericksburg, where Colonel Spotswood had served on the vestry in the 1750’s.
-His grave is marked out by an obelisk in the center of the garden.
+Colonel John Spotswood, son of Governor Alexander and Butler Brayne Spotswood, grew up at the Germanna settlement and his family home, now known as the “Enchanted Castle.”
+He was reinterred at the Memorial Garden on June 20, 2002 with a simple but dignified service conducted by Father Charles Syndor of St. George’s Episcopal Church in Fredericksburg, where Colonel Spotswood had served on the vestry in the 1750’s.
+His grave is marked out by an obelisk in the garden’s center.

 Engraved Stone Pavers in the Memorial Garden

 Some of the people remembered with engraved stone pavers in the Memorial Garden gave their lives in the defense of the United States.
-Some paver stones were given to celebrate the birth of child.
+Some paver stones were given to celebrate the birth of a child.
 Others to honor a graduation or a retirement.
-There are even a few family trees in stone, where a visitor can hop from one generation to the next, all the way across the Atlantic Ocean.

 If you would like to honor or remember someone in your family in this way, please call the Germanna Visitor Center at 540-423-1700, or print and mail in this completed Memorial Garden Order Form.
-Each engraved paver stone is dedicated at the next Germanna Foundation annual Conference and Reunion.
-Or you can use our secure, online form to place your order:
+Each engraved paver stone is dedicated at the Historic Germanna annual Conference and Reunion.
+Or you can use our secure online form to place your order:

 Photo Gallery of the Germanna Foundation Memorial Garden